The procedure of performing an appraisal deals with an evaluation which forms an opinion of value.

-One of the methods in use is the Cost Approach, which finds what it would cost to restore the improvements to the property, minus depreciation and physical deterioration, plus the land value.
+One of the processes in use is the Cost Approach, which finds what it would cost to replace the improvements to the house, less the age and physical dilapidation, adding the land value.

-Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a residential property.
+The Sales Comparison Approach is commonly the most accurate and clearest indicator of value for a house.

-One of the least common approaches in appraising houses is the Income Approach, which is mainly used to figure the worth of a property based on what an investor would pay based on the capital produced by the property.
+One of the least common approaches in appraising homes is the Income Approach, which is mainly used to figure the value of a property based on what an investor would pay based on the income produced by the building.

 To challenge high property taxes.